DjakeDjone/lexica/content/school/dbi/mongodb_queries.md

 ])
 ```

-- `$group` groups input documents by the specified _id expression and applies the accumulator expressions
+- `$group` groups input documents by the specified _id expression and applies the accumulator expressions, $properties.BEZIRK is the field to group by (the $ indicates a field)
 - `$sum` calculates the sum of numeric values
 - `$match` filters the documents to pass only the documents that match the specified condition(s)
 - `$sort` sorts the documents based on the specified field(s) (1 for ascending, -1 for descending)